determined-ai/determined/examples/deepspeed/cifar10_cpu_offloading/README.md

 ## Files
-* **model_def_OOM_no_offload.py**: The core code for the model implemented as DeepSpeedTrial.
-Running this model without ZeRO Infinity CPU offload results in CUDA Out of Memory (OOM) error.
+* **model_def.py**: The core code for the model implemented as DeepSpeedTrial.
-* **model_def_OOM_offload.py**: The same model architecture as in `model_def_OOM_no_offload.py`, however this time the model is running with ZeRO Stage 3 CPU offloading.
-The key difference is initializing DeepSpeed ZeRO in line 50:
+The key portion of the code is initializing DeepSpeed ZeRO in line 52:
 ```
 with deepspeed.zero.Init():
     model = Net(self.args)